Living Plant Documentation

 Herbarium vouchers are the traditional tool used by classically trained taxonomists to identify species and their relatives.
 These dried, pressed, and frozen (kill bugs) specimens typically contain either flowers or fruits because these structures typically do not change even when the plants are grown in different environments.
 As of late 2016, 1,356 vouchers, primarily of plants collected in the wild or featured in the National Collections had been collected and were available for study.

-Image vouchers are the newest tool available to taxonomists as they study the origins and genetic similarities of the plants of the Living Collection.
+Image vouchers are another tool available to taxonomists as they study the origins and genetic similarities of the plants of the living collection.
 Taxonomists provide the Garden with the characteristics they will need to see in order to confirm the accuracy of each group of plants at the Garden two years in advance.
 As of late 2016, 330,121 photographic images and 87,882 scanned slides were available for study, use in labeling, displayed on the GardenGuide app (6,421 taxa), and to support verification of the Collections.